hanaa-mohamed/cpprelude/docs/Allocators.md

 Reallocates the provided slice to fit the count.
 * if count is less than the count of the provided slice then it will be shrunk.
 * if count is more than the count of the provided slice then it will be enlarged.
-* if the provided slice is an empty slice then realloc should behave exactly like alloc
+* if the provided slice is an empty slice then realloc should behave exactly like `alloc`.

 ### linear_allocator
-Provides a linear -stack like- allocation algorithm. the provided memory to allocate from should be freed explicitly.
+Provides a linear -stack like- allocation algorithm.
+The provided memory to allocate from should be freed explicitly.

 #### Constructor
 ```C++